takoxtaion/Pinky-Georgian-Snake-Eating-Khinkali---Game/README.md

 - The game ends when the snake collides with itself or the wall.

-- After the game ends, you can restart by selecting "Play" from the main menu.

 ## File Structure 🗁:

 - `main.py`: The main Python script containing the game's logic. 💻